Iron Ranger Cocktail Recipe

 Method

-1. Add bourbon, pineapple juice, lemon juice, velvet falernum liqueur, cinnamon syrup, bitters, and cubed ice to a shaker.
+1. Add bourbon, pineapple juice, lemon juice, velvet falernum liqueur, cinnamon syrup, and bitters to a shaker.

 Virtual Tip Jar